Books from my own Private Press

 Towey, Brother Augustine, C.M.: Poems from San Francisco and The Niagara University Sesquicentennial Poem, A Chapbook.
 Typographeum.
 Francestown: 2006.
 First edition.
 32 unnumbered pages sewn and glued into overlapping paper wrappers with a printed label on the front.
 Limited to 185 copies signed by the poet. $20.00

 To purchase, please send me an e-mail from my Ordering page.
-You are also most welcome to telephone me if you have any questions or comments: 1-603-547-2425.
-I am always eager to talk about books!
-Also please have a look at the Bibliography I have prepared which includes a detailed listing of all the book, booklets and ephemera I printed.
+Also have a look at the Bibliography I have prepared which includes a detailed listing of all the book, booklets and ephemera I printed at my private press.